 - 1. Open the top of the cardboard box, remove the insert from the top of the box and set it aside. - 2.
 The toolkit, mounting bolts, converter and/or booster, manuals and cables as ordered, are shipped with the actuator, located in their designated pockets in the foam packing material.
 Unpack the converter, booster, toolkit and bolts from their packages. - 3.
 Save the packing material.

-The packaging may also include the converter and/or booster, if ordered.
+NOTICE Image: Description of the packaging may also include the converter and/or booster, if ordered.